ConorMcNamara/pyWebpower/README.md

 # pyWebpower
-A python implementation of the [Webpower](https://cran.r-project.org/web/packages/WebPower/index.html) R package; a library for calculating the power, sample size and minimum detectable effect of various Statistical Tests and Experiments.
+A Python implementation of the [Webpower](https://cran.r-project.org/web/packages/WebPower/index.html) R package; a library for calculating the power, sample size and minimum detectable effect of various Statistical Tests and Experiments.

 To quote the documentation